041. Scaling the Office Infrastructure and Platform

 In modern context, this might seem trivial, but at the time this was a key innovation.
 With the different teams on different schedules, but with a shared DNA and understanding of potential solutions, it was no surprise that there was some common evolution, along with opportunities to be a little bit better, or different, depending on perspective.
 Toolbars proved legendary in this regard.

-Ever the diplomat, Andrew Kwatinetz (AndrewK) spent the better part of the product cycle ironing out (negotiating, pleading) consistency issues.
+Ever the diplomat, Andrew Kwatinetz (AndrewK) spent the better part of the product cycle ironing out, negotiating, and pleading consistency across the the products.
 Andrew was already deeply experienced, as an intern and college hire, in both Word and Excel user interface design and had already proven himself to be one of the next-generation leaders of OPU.
 Early in the product cycle, Andrew sketched out all the places across the product that lacked consistency and coherency as an original volunteer in the newly formed OPU (and its prior form, the Apps Interoperability Group), and he had begun to map out plans to bring the product together and innovate in user experience.

 The sharing was enormously difficult, taking a toll on the OPU team and frustrating the Apps teams.
 We were a year or so into the project and, while we were clearly making progress, we were also moving more slowly than we needed to.
 We had not taken the time to adapt the organization to sharing nor did we really consider the breadth of the undertaking.

-The team was so frustrated that JonDe and I decided to have a meeting with ChrisP and PeteH to discuss “the situation.”
-It was a combination of us asking for help and us being called to the carpet for the situation bubbling up to them from the apps teams.
+The team was so frustrated that JonDe and I decided to have a meeting with VP ChrisP and SVP PeteH to discuss “the situation.”
+It was a combination of us asking for help and us being called to the carpet for the situation bubbling up to them from the Apps teams.

 My own memory refers to this meeting as the one when JonDe said, “People think Jon has lost his marbles” and thus I recall the meeting as the marbles meeting.